ufs-community/ufs-srweather-app/docs/ContribGuide/introduction.rst

 Repository Code Management Team
 ---------------------------------

-Scientists from multiple labs and organizations have volunteered to review pull requests for the ``develop`` branch:
+Scientists and engineers from multiple labs and organizations have volunteered to review pull requests for the ``develop`` branch:

 .. csv-table::
    :file: ../tables/code-managers.csv